lalewis7/palettehub/rest_api/README.md

 ### `[GET] /users/{userId}/likes`

-*Get list of liked palettes by user*
+*Get list of liked palettes by user.
+Use "self" for userId to get likes of signed in user*

 #### **HTTP Codes**
 - **401** - No JWT passed in header.